-We will meet Mondays, Wednesdays and Fridays, 1:30 to 5:20 (students are expected to be in class and work Fridays on group or individual projects) for group presentations, discussions, field trips, working time and desk critiques.
+We will meet Mondays, Wednesdays and Fridays, 1:30 to 5:20 for group presentations, discussions, field trips, working time and desk critiques.
 Occasionally we'll go beyond these times for special events and work times.
 This term you will primarily work in groups on analysis/interpretation and conceptual planning/design level endeavors, with options to work in groups, pairs or individually at the detailed design scale.
 Each participant is expected to be in class during the scheduled class time, and to participate as a full member in your teamwork.
 When Bianca Hermansen is scheduled to be in town, we expect you to be in studio at all times, and plan on slightly longer days and scheduled sessions outside of class time to best make use of Gehl Architects' time (recognizing conflicting work and school commitments).
 This may require some planning, such as Tuesdays and Thursday desk crit times.